“Seek first to understand, then to be understood.” – Stephen Covey

 The ability to record and accurately transcribe notes is a game changer for sales reps.
 By removing the administrative burden of taking thorough notes, reps are free to focus their attention on the conversation at hand.
 Their job is to sell, not be an expert notetaker!
 In fact, taking great notes can actually inhibit reps from having quality conversations with prospects and retaining important information.

 According to Psychology Today, research found that taking notes on a computer actually decreases a student’s ability to listen and recall information from lectures.
 It’s likely reps struggle in similar ways to retain important information from sales interactions when they are focused on taking notes versus actually listening to the conversation.

-A more sophisticated solution, which may also include recording and transcription, is often referred to as meeting intelligence or conversation intelligence.
-In the case of SalesLoft’s new, native Meeting Intelligence solution, teams have the ability not only to record and transcribe their meetings but also archive, annotate, and analyze key aspects of meetings.
+A more sophisticated solution, which may also include recording and transcription, is often referred to as conversation intelligence or conversation intelligence.
+In the case of SalesLoft’s new, native Conversation Intelligence solution, teams have the ability not only to record and transcribe their meetings but also archive, annotate, and analyze key aspects of meetings.

 This provides value in many different ways for teams.
-Most notably, Meeting Intelligence enables sales teams to:
+Most notably, Conversation Intelligence enables sales teams to: